ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 As the IT administrator, I need to prepare the account and make sure the user can securely access the required services on their first day.

 ## Objectives
+- Create a new user account in Microsoft 365
+- Assign the appropriate license
+- Add the user to the correct group
+- Enable MFA for account security
+- Understand the basic user onboarding workflow
+- Practice documentation using a real-world admin scenario

 ## Tools and Services Used